AndersDeath/diary2/000-current.md

 # 06 June - Donnerstag - Berlin - 622 Tag der Einwanderung - Warm Sunny

 Today I had an arguments with Ksusha.
 It's really rare situation when we conflict.
 It was hard.
 I almost did nothing.
 I could only to concetrate somehow and visit German lesson.
 The day was horrible.
 Also I cannot undertand if dr smile sent me money or not.
 It looks like they fucked me up again.
 I hate them so much.
 They are absolutely insane and stupid morons.
+It's something unbelivable.